-If you’ve read one of my earlier posts, you’d know that I managed to get through my pregnancies without having to buy maternity clothes.
+Pregnant and have no money for maternity clothes?
+There is absolutely no need to buy maternity clothes.
+In one of my earlier posts, where I listed must have baby items for first time moms, I mentioned that I managed to get through my pregnancies without maternity clothes, not even a single one.
 And it’s not because my belly was so small that I didn’t even have to; I just didn’t want to.
 Why?
 First, they’re expensive; and second (at least for me), there’s not much variety.

-Instead of spending money on something I know I won’t be able to use after I deliver, I stuck to what I already have (sweater dresses, empire cut tops/dresses, loose tops/dresses, etc.) as much as I could.
-I maximized wearing jeans by using hair elastics (I did the same with shorts if I needed to wear one).
+First, instead of spending money on something I know I won’t be able to use after I deliver, I stuck to what I already have (sweater dresses, empire cut tops/dresses, loose tops/dresses, etc.) as much as I could.
+I maximized wearing jeans by using hair elastics (I did the same with shorts if I needed to wear a pair).
 Find the complete step-by-step guide here.

 Note: I may receive commissions from clicks or purchases made through links in this post at no additional cost to you.
 While I wish these commissions were enough to let me stay at home with my kids, they’re really for paying the fees to keep this site up and running.
 Thank you for your continued support!

 What I really love about leggings other than they’re available in different prints, colors, and textures which makes them fun to wear, is the fact that they’re very stretchy and you can just easily roll them down when your belly gets bigger to give you room to breath.
-How fun are these floral leggings, fuchsia leggings, and camo leggings.
+How fun are these floral leggings, camo leggings, and plaid leggings.
 Shop my favorite pair of leggings below.

 And then I got a bunch of dresses for summer (I was in my mid-second to third trimester in spring/summer).
 I started with shorter dresses then switched to maxi dresses as my belly grew bigger.
 You might want to stay away from dresses that fall way above your knees because you won’t be able to use them as much during the latter part of your pregnancy (I’m not sure if wearing them with shorts of leggings will be as comfortable during this time).
 Luckily, I was still able to use some of my knee-length dresses during my last trimester.

-You will absolutely look fabulous in these surplice maxi dress, ruffle wrap front maxi dress, floral wrap maxi dress, asymmetric hem maxi dress, and boho me tie-dye maxi dress.
+You will absolutely look fabulous in these striped maxi dress, floral wrap maxi dress, and boho me tie-dye maxi dress.
 Shop my favorite maxi dresses that you can wear towards the latter part of your pregnancy below.

 If you loved this post, don’t forget to pin it.

 Did you find these tips helpful?
-Did you wear maternity clothes during your pregnancy too?
-How did you like it?
+Were you able to avoid buying maternity clothes during your pregnancy too?
+How did you like wearing regular clothes instead of maternity clothes?
 What other tricks have you done to keep yourself from buying maternity clothes?
 Let me know in the comments.
 You know I always love to hear from you.